-The ACE-FTS instrument performance and functionality is fully nominal.
+The ACE-FTS instrument functionality is fully nominal.
 The performance is consistent with ground level testing and no post-launch degradation of performance were observed.
 The FTS signal-to-noise ratio is more than three times the requirement over a large portion of the spectral range.
 The instrument is very stable and the channeling observed on raw spectra cancels out with the computation of the transmittance.
 The spectral resolution is consistent with theoretical models and with ground measurements taken during the verification campaign.
 Alignment has therefore been preserved after launch.
+The ACE-FTS line-of-sight is pointing towards the Sun with the required accuracy.
+The pointing jitters of the instrument are two times smaller than what is required.
+Also, the imager has a signal-to-noise ratio 4 times above the requirement.
+The ghosts observed on the raw images are removed with ground processing.

-After its launch in August 2003, the ACE-FTS instrument commissioning has been conducted successfully.
-The instrument started its scientific operational phase on February 21st, 2004 and the mission has already delivered high quality results of high scientific value.
+After the launch in August 2003, the ACE-FTS instrument commissioning has been conducted successfully.
+The instrument started its scientific operational phase on February 27th, 2004 and the mission has already delivered high quality results of high scientific value.
 The instrument is exceeding its original 2-year lifetime requirement and no degradation of performance or functionality was observed since launch.